Pork Loin vs. Pulled Pork: Why Shoulder is the Right Choice

 1. In a small bowl, combine brown sugar, smoked paprika, garlic powder, onion powder, thyme, salt, and pepper.

-2. Rub the mixture evenly over the pork loin and place it in the slow cooker.
+2. Rub the mixture evenly over the pork shoulder and place it in the slow cooker.

-3. Add Worcestershire sauce, apple cider vinegar, and star anise (if using).
+3. Add Worcestershire sauce, apple cider vinegar, star anise (if using), espresso powder, and half of the liquid smoke.

 5. Shred the pork directly in the slow cooker using two forks, mixing it with the juices.

-6. Garnish with fresh herbs and serve on buns, tacos, or over rice.
+6. Stir in the remaining liquid smoke and fresh herbs, then serve on buns, tacos, or over rice.

 Pulled pork sandwich on a toasted bun